ordinaryexperts/aws-marketplace-oe-patterns-drupal/DEPLOYMENTGUIDE.md

 * **AWS Auto Scaling Groups** — Automatically provision EC2 instances based on CPU load in order to maintain high availability and optimal resource utilization
 * **Elastic Load Balancing** — Automatically distribute traffic across available healthy EC2 instances to provide low latency and optimal performance
 * **Amazon Virtual Public Cloud (Amazon VPC)** — Provision a private section of the AWS Cloud to launch AWS resources in a customized environment.
 By default, our stack creates two private and two public subnets, NAT Gateways, Internet Gateways, and associated route tables but it can also accept existing VPC and subnet IDs.
-* **Amazon Aurora Serverless** — Automatically scales compute and capacity resources needed for the MySQL database.
+* **Amazon Aurora** — High performance and scalable MySQL database that is fault-tolerant and allows automatic disaster recovery.
 By default, our stack creates a new database but it can also accept an existing snapshot ARN.
 * **Amazon Elastic File System (Amazon EFS)** — Used to share user generated content between application servers.
 * **Amazon Simple Storage System (Amazon S3)** — Used to hold pipeline artifacts and store the source artifact for AWS CodePipeline.
 The source zip is your compressed Drupal project which is either uploaded manually or via another pipeline to the S3 bucket.
 When the source zip file is changed, the pipeline will be triggered to run.
 * **AWS CodePipeline** — Stack CI/CD polls the source zip in S3 for changes and uses CodeDeploy to deploy the updated source zip into Auto Scaling Group.